tc39/notes/meetings/2018-07/july-25.md

 MF: Relationship to decorators (slide).
 Questions?

-DR: If you're familiar with protocols in Haskell, there's a problem where you can have two implementations of a protocol for the same type.
+DRR: If you're familiar with protocols in Haskell, there's a problem where you can have two implementations of a protocol for the same type.
 Example: applicative.
 Sometimes you want them to zip, and sometimes you want the cartesian product.
 It seems in this proposal, the protocols are inherited.

 MF: Protocols here have the same problems.
 To work around this, newtype it.

-DR: Haskell newtypes have zero overhead.
+DRR: Haskell newtypes have zero overhead.

 MF: Yes, in JS they would have to be lightweight wrappers.
 You'd have to wrap in something like Product or Sum.
 I'll look into what can be done about that.